xiaohan2012/xiaohan2012.github.io/_posts/2015-10-11-mmds-community-detection.md

 ## Sampling a stream

-Stream data arrive too rapidly.
+Stream data arrive too rapidly so we opt to sampling the stream elements.

 Sampling requirement:

 1. Unbiased sampling
 2. Preserve the answer to the query

-Problem by Google: calcualte the fraction of unique search query(asked only once)
+Task from Google: calcualte the fraction of unique search query(asked only once in a given period of time, say one month)

-Problem with sampling by position: an over-estimate of the result as a query appearing twice in the whole stream may appear only once in the sampled stream.
+Problem with sampling by position: an over-estimate of the result.
+For example, a query appearing twice in the whole stream may appear only once in the sampled stream.
+Thus, we have an over-estimate.

+Sampling by value: a hash function that receives an stream element as input and output one of N buckets.

+We store all queries that hash to 0, for example and discard those otherwise.
+In this way, queries of the same value are hashed to the same bucket.
+Thus, we will not over-estimate the frequency of any given query that hashes to the 0th bucket.